tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 ## 1. Install Docker

-The easiest way by far to preview documentation locally is to use Docker.
+The easiest way to preview documentation locally is to use Docker.
 You can download Docker Desktop for macOS from the [official website](https://www.docker.com/products/docker-desktop).

 ## 2. Install Unidoc